discordjs/guide/guide/voice/optimisation-and-troubleshooting.md

 #### From local files

-Using Ogg/WebM Opus streams can greatly improve performance as it means an FFmpeg transcoder is not required at runtime.
-If you're playing audio from static files, you can just convert your files to Ogg Opus easily - this means the transcoder is run only once for the entire file when converting it, and not every single time the file is played.
+Using Ogg/WebM Opus streams can significantly improve performance as it means runtime does not require an FFmpeg transcoder.
+If you're playing audio from static files, you can easily convert your files to Ogg Opus–this means the transcoder is run only once for the entire file when converting it, not every single time the file plays.

 You can run the following command to convert your audio files to Ogg Opus, provided you've [installed FFmpeg](/voice/#installing-dependencies):